robberbadeia/wireframing/README.md

 - **Focuses on Functionality and User Experience:**
   By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+---

+## **Wirframing key elements**

+- **Layout Structure**
+  The layout structure defines how content and elements are organized on the page.
+It dictates the position of key UI components such as headers, footers, sidebars, and content blocks.
+A well-planned layout ensures the interface is intuitive and easy to navigate.

+  **Example:**
+  In a news website wireframe, the layout structure might include a header at the top, followed by a main content area with articles, and a sidebar with trending topics or advertisements.
+This layout ensures that important content is prioritized and easily accessible.

+- **Navigation**
+  Navigation elements guide users through the interface and allow them to find content or interact with features.
+These can include menus, buttons, links, and search bars.
+Clear and intuitive navigation is essential for a positive user experience.

+  **Example:**
+  A wireframe for an e-commerce website might feature a top navigation bar with categories like "Home," "Shop," "Cart," and "Profile."
+A side navigation menu might be used for sub-categories such as "Men," "Women," and "Accessories."
+This structure helps users easily explore the site.

+- **Content Placement**
+  Content placement refers to how information, images, videos, and other elements are positioned within the wireframe.
+It involves creating a hierarchy of content to ensure that users can easily scan the page and access the most important information first.

+  **Example:**
+  In a blog wireframe, the main content area might be allocated to a list of blog posts, with each post having a title, summary, and image.
+Related posts or advertisements might be placed in the sidebar, ensuring that the core content remains the focus.

+- **Functionality**
+  Functionality in a wireframe refers to the interactive elements and features of the interface.
+This can include buttons, forms, sliders, and other interactive elements that enable users to take actions, such as submitting a form or navigating between pages.

+  **Example:**
+  In a wireframe for a contact page, you might include a form with fields for name, email, and message.
+A "Submit" button would be included at the bottom of the form, allowing users to send their message.
+This interactive functionality is critical for enabling user engagement.